The proposed flag of Suffolk is a banner

-The association of the crown and arrows with Suffolk was also noted in the nineteenth century when they appeared, in a variant depiction, on Thomas Moule’s map of the county
+The association of the crown and arrows with Suffolk was also noted in the eighteenth century by their appearance, in the trio form used by the Abbey at Bury Saint Edmund’s, on Edmund Bowen’s map of the county.

 Evidently, an obvious Suffolk symbol, the arms as such are not borne by any extant individual or body and are thus available for deployment as a county flag – a possibility first mooted by the Chief Vexillologist of the Flag Institute, Graham Bartram.
 Accordingly, in 2014, such a flag

-was commissioned by a Suffolk resident from the manufacturer Mr Flag ( http://mrflag.com ) whose chief executive, Charles Ashburner, crafted the crown and arrows device that appeared on the flag.
+was commissioned by a Suffolk resident from the manufacturer Mr Flag, whose chief executive, Charles Ashburner, crafted the crown and arrows device that appeared on the flag.

-Use of these arms on a flag for the county had first been suggested by local resident Bill Bulstrode, at right below
+Use of the Saint Edmund arms on a flag for the county had first been suggested by local resident Bill Bulstrode, at left below

 , who imposed the arms as a shield on the cross of Saint George